 Women and men across the globe choose to challenge gender bias and inequality.
 They are forging an inclusive world.
-On International Women’s Day, we celebrate some of these trailblazers and their achievements.
+On International Women’s Day, we celebrate some of these trailblazers and share their stories.

 From health care and sexual rights to economic empowerment, political participation, and food security, these colleagues and partners cover wide-ranging fields of civil action.
 They are all gender equality activists.

 They don’t have thousands of followers on social media.
 Mostly, they work outside the spotlight.
 They don’t ask for a pat on the back.

 We shine a light on them.
 Because without them, the world wouldn’t move forward.
 If the word wasn’t so inflated, we’d call them heroes.

 Read their stories by clicking on the pictures.